mozanunal/mozanunal.github.io/source/_posts/simpledsp-iir-feature.md

 ### Filter Design Using Octave

-output of fir functions can be used as filter coeficients
+output of fir functions can be used as filter coefficients

 [Resource for FIR](https://octave.sourceforge.io/signal/function/fir1.html)